Gamesa, Siemens join forces to create global wind power leader

 Last year German turbine maker Nordex bought the wind power business of Spain’s Acciona.

-General Electric in 2015 boosted its offshore wind turbine portfolio when it completed the purchase of French firm Alstom's energy business.
+General Electric last year boosted its offshore wind turbine portfolio when it completed the purchase of French firm Alstom’s energy business.